heymendezz/projeto-livraria/readme.md

 Entry point is at [index.html](./index.html), open it with any browser of your choosing.

-## Running the backend server
+## Setting up the frontend

-Go into the `backend` folder.
+Navigate to the root folder of the project and execute the following command:

 ```
-cd backend
+npm install
 ```

+This will download Bootstrap and any other Javascript dependency.

+## Setting up the backend

-And execute the following command:
+Navigate to the `backend` folder of the project and execute the following command:

 ```
 php artisan serve